obsidian-tasks-group/obsidian-tasks/docs/Editing/Postponing.md

 - The task has at least one date field with an invalid date value.
 - The `hide postpone button` instruction was used.

-### Can I Postpone a date to 'today'?

-Currently, no.

 ### Can I use Postpone to add a date to an undated task?

 Currently, no.